hemangshah/HHPageView/README.md

 HHPageController
 ================

-If you ever have the thought of setting images as a page controller then "HHPageController" is the one you can use.
+If you ever have the thought of setting images for a page control then "HHPageController" is the one you can use.

-A sample is added at the end!

 <h3>How To Get Started</h3>

  1. Add HHPageController.h and HHPageController.m files to your project.
  2. #import "HHPageController.h" where you want to use HHPageController.
- 3. If you want you can use it either way, set the HHPageController in Interface Builder (IB) or create it dynamically.
+ 3. You can use it in two ways, set the HHPageController in Interface Builder (IB) or create it dynamically.
  4. Check the "Example" below to get start - its easy!

-Note: If you wish to add HHPageController through IB then just drag and drop a UIView on XIB or StoryBoard, change its type from UIView to HHPageController, and that's it!
-Now you need to create IBOutlet for HHPageController and bind the object to the IB.
+Note: If you planning to add HHPageController through IB then just drag and drop a UIView on XIB or StoryBoard, change its type from UIView to HHPageController, and that's it!
+Now you need to create IBOutlet for HHPageController and bind the object with the IB.

 <h3>Example Usage</h3>